sundaresancg/Signing_Detector/README.md

 - A snippet to classify based on the number of white(light) pixels present in the absdiff images.

 SignClf_app:
-- Launching the model as an application that runs on a web browser.
+- Launching the model as an application that runs on a web browser using Streamlit.
 - Accesses the camera and detects if the user is signing or not.